Aura · Momentum-aware flight intelligence

 The latency of intuition.

 In high-dynamic flight, perception lags reality.
-By the time you feel the buffet or the shear, the aircraft has already moved.
+By the time you feel the buffet, drift, overshoot, or shear, the aircraft has already moved.

 Most systems respond to where the vehicle is.
 Aura is built to respond to what is already in motion.
 Standard control stacks are excellent at stabilization and tracking, but they still operate downstream of the physics.
-Aura exists to surface the dynamic picture earlier — before shrinking margin becomes obvious at the stick.
+Aura exists to surface the dynamic picture earlier — before shrinking margin becomes obvious at the stick or inside the autonomy loop.

 Position arrives late